Relzarick/Relzarick.github.io/README.md

 add the iframes for side projects fix the fcc iframes

-make it so nav only show the burger icon when not hovering when hovering display animation of nav sliding out from the right side of the screen -- animation of circle coming out from and spreading from the burger menu
+when hovering display animation of nav sliding out from the right side of the screen -- animation of circle coming out from and spreading from the burger menu